-7.4.3 Introduction to Income Tax Principles Learners will be able to:
+7.4.3 Introduction to Income Tax Principles

 - a.
 State the nature and imposition of IncomeTax in Tanzania - b.
 Identify the categories of income liable to tax - c.
 Describe the concept of total income - d.
 Identify types of assessment under the Income Tax Act 2004 - e.
 Describe Tax Returns for income tax (their contents, frequency and due date)